Quantum Distributed Complexity of Set Disjointness on a Line: Set Disjointness on a Line

 \subsection{Formal description of protocols on the line}

 In order to establish the lemmas stated in Section~\ref{sec-overview}, we introduce some conventions and notation associated with multi-party protocols on the line of the sort we study for~$\linedisj_{n,d}$.
 By using unitary implementations of measurements, we assume that all the local operations in the protocol, except the final measurement to obtain the outcome of the protocol, are unitary.
-We also assume that the parties do not share any entangled state at the beginning of the protocol, and that the input registers~$X$ with~$\rA_0$ and~$Y$ with $\rA_d$ are read-only.
+We also assume that the input registers~$X$ with~$\rA_0$ and~$Y$ with $\rA_d$ are read-only.
 I.e., the input registers may only be used as control registers during the protocol, and are retained by the respective parties throughout.

 For ease of exposition, we use subscripts on the registers held by all the parties to implicitly specify the state of the register and the party which last modified the state of the register.
 At the beginning of round~$t+1$, for~$t \in \set{ 0, 1, \dotsc, r - 1}$, party~$\rA_0$ holds registers~$X A_{0, t} \, L_{1, t} $, party~$\rA_d$ holds registers~$R_{d - 1, t} \, A_{d, t} \, Y$, and for~$i \in [d - 1]$, party~$\rA_i$ holds registers~$R_{i - 1, t} \, A_{i, t} \, L_{i + 1, t} $.
 The registers~$L_{i,t}$ and~$R_{i,t} $, for~$i \in [0,d]$ and~$t \in [0,r]$, all have~$b$ qubits.
 Except in the first round, the first subscript at the beginning of the round, say~$i$, indicates that party~$\rA_i$ held the register in the previous round, and sent the register to the neighbour that holds it in the current round.